MeenaSunderam/responsibleai/README.md

 Responsible AI is a AI Governance framework.
 With increased use of AI / ML in critical decision making process, Responsible AI provides a objective index for measuring the health of the model across the following dimensions

 - Security:  Who can access the Model in production
-- Privacy:  Differential Privacy of data used in model training exercise
+- Differential Privacy:  Differential Privacy of data used in model training exercise
-- Explainability:  Ability of the model to explain the prediction
+- Interpretability:  Ability of the model to be interpretable
 - Consistency:  Model consistency across multiple test data sets
 - Transparency:  Interpretability of the Model
-- Responsble: Responsibility on Bias and Fairness of the Model
+- Bias and Fairness: Bias and Fairness of the Model
 - Environment friendly:  Carbon Emissions of the Model training / Inference

 ## How does it work